Escoba Rules

 By default Escoba uses a Spanish-suited deck with numbers ranging from 1-10.
 If you prefer classic French cards like the other games you can head to the options menu of Escoba and toggle 'Spanish Cards'.

 When playing with a standard 52 card French deck you'd typically remove the eights, nines, and tens and use the above court cards with their assigned values, but for clarity we've instead opted to remove the court cards and let each card represent their own value.
+This is also the case for a Spanish deck, where the court cards had their ranks lowered to match their in-game value just to make counting to 15 a bit easier.
+We hope that won't cause too much of an upset!
 The game otherwise is unchanged.

 The suits of a Spanish deck are Oros (Coins), Copas (Cups), Bastos (Clubs), and Espadas (Swords).
 These correspond to the Diamonds, Hearts, Clubs, and Spades of a French-suited deck.